ExpressiveIntelligence/expressiveintelligence.github.io/README.md

 6. Share your changes using `git push` (directly to the master branch)
 - Don’t make branches for now (we’ll use branches for making future iterations of the site)

+## Updating the live site

+Unitl recently, a cron job pulled updates from gihub to the live site (we should get this set up).
+For now, you need to follow these instructions instead.

+1. Push your site edits locally using the above instructions.
+2. Log on to the [UCSC VPN](https://its.ucsc.edu/vpn/campus-vpn.html).
+3. Run `ssh eis@eis.ucsc.edu` .
+You will need someone to share the password.
+Enter the password when prompted.
+4. Pull the changes from GitHub: `cd /www/eis.ucsc.edu` followed by `sh pull.sh`

 ## Some Interesting Files

 * `_config.yml`: The Jekyll configuration file.
 Ours is pretty straightforward at the moment, since we're not trying to do anything especially fancy, but you could modify this to do things like add new article types other than the default `page`.